Estonia, March 1933

 A senior policeman, Chief Inspector Vaher, is found dead on the roof of a kiosk below Toompea Hill in Tallinn; he has apparently fallen from the viewing balcony 30 metres above.
 The news is on the front page of a newspaper within a couple of hours.

 Chief Inspector Jüri Hallmets is brought in from Estonia’s second city, Tartu, to investigate, and is given a team to work with.
 Meanwhile reporters Artur Simm and Jaan Kallas are carrying out their own investigations.

 Hallmets and his team encounter a widow who’s not mourning, a family who may be up to no good, a right-wing organisation who may be plotting a coup, a lot of vodka whose origin is not clear, some policemen who think they’re above the law, petty criminals, slippery politicians and a professional killer, before they uncover the truth about Vaher’s death.
 And Simm and Kallas discover that looking for the truth can be dangerous.

-A Bad Place for a View is a tense thriller set in a time not dissimilar to our own, and concerns a man and a country trying to maintain their integrity in difficult times.
+The Fall is a tense thriller set in a time not dissimilar to our own, and concerns a man and a country trying to maintain their integrity in difficult times.

 Click here to read the first few pages of The Fall.